malware-dev/MDK-SE/README.md

 Download the extension from here: https://github.com/malware-dev/MDK-SE/releases

+In most circumstances you will be interested in downloading the file named **MDK.vsix**.
+This is a installer package format used by Visual Studio to install extensions.

 You should stay away from any pre-release builds unless you know what you're doing, or if you want to test.

 ### Step 3

 After installing the extension, you can now start Visual Studio and create your script project.
 You do this by finding the **File** menu, then **New** and **Project...**

 Now make sure you select the correct .NET Framework version.

 ![Select .NET Framework 4.6.1](https://github.com/malware-dev/MDK-SE/blob/master/images/wiki-newproject-framework.jpg)

 After this you can select the Space Engineers category on the left.
 You will now be able to see the ingame script template.